Maneshna/Maneshna/README.md

 --------------------------

-* 🌍  I'm based in Bhubaneshwar, India
+* 🌍  I'm based in Faridabad, Haryana
 * ✉️  You can contact me at [maneshnachoudhary@gmail.com](mailto:maneshnachoudhary@gmail.com

 ### Skills